OUR MISSION

 Why do we do this work?

-We’re here to celebrate this place, and alongside the community, work incrementally and intentionally to identify and build on our town’s assets.
-We’re continually building on what we do and redefining how we do it.
+We’re here to celebrate this place, and alongside our community, work incrementally and intentionally to build on our town’s assets.
+We’re continually refining what we do and how we do it.
 We work on multiple scales to achieve our goals—from nation-wide knowledge building all the way down to the construction details on a single-family house.

 Rural & Proud Since 2009

 Since Epicenter’s humble beginnings, we’ve maintained a holistic approach to our work which we believe to be critical to our success.
-Our process combines art, design, and unconventional thinking to achieve with our community things many thought impossible with limited resources.
+Our process combines art, design, and unconventional thinking to achieve with our community things many thought impossible.

 OUR TEAM